CodeReviewDAO/dxd_codereview/Reviews/341 - Casper Ruby SDK/3 - Final/README.md

 # Final Conclusion

 The project provides the functionality described in the grant application and milestone acceptance criteria.
-The SDK is well-documented and has a very good level of tests In the reviewer's opinion, this submission should pass.
+The SDK is well-documented and has a very good level of tests.
+In the reviewer's opinion, this submission should pass.

 # Recommendation